Buster (film): Release

-Prince Charles and Princess Diana cancelled their attendance of the film's premiere on 15 September 1988, on the advice of Phil Collins, after the film was accused of glorifying crime.
-Collins said he wanted to avoid causing them "embarrassment".
-One of the film's critics was Conservative MP Ivor Stanbrook, who said the royal couple should not be associated with a film that "commemorates a particularly sordid and vicious crime."

 The film opened 16 September 1988 at the Odeon Leicester Square in London and grossed £65,883 in its opening weekend, placing sixth at the UK box office despite playing in just one cinema.
 After expanding nationwide in its fifth week of release, it reached number one at the UK box office.
 The film went on to gross £3,939,329 ($7.2 million) in the UK, the highest-grossing independent film of the year; tenth highest-grossing film of the year and the third best British film behind A Fish Called Wanda and The Last Emperor.
 In the United States and Canada, it grossed $540,000 (£300,000).

 Critical reception

 Reviews for the film were mixed, with praise for the lead performances but criticism of the film's tone.
 Radio Times gave the film three stars out of five, stating: "Too squeaky clean to be believable, this is an entertaining but fairy-tale view of law-breaking."
 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 and wrote: "Buster is played with surprising effectiveness by rock star Phil Collins, who looks and sounds like a gentler Bob Hoskins."
 Halliwell's Film Guide described the film as an "uneasy combination of romantic comedy and chase thriller".
 Leonard Maltin gave the film two-and-a-half stars, writing: "Singer Collins' starring film debut is a diverting (if forgettable) yarn, with Walters a good match as his loving, long-suffering spouse."
 Maltin also wrote that the film had a "great soundtrack".